herrera-ignacio/cybersecurity-handbook/glossary/corb/README.md

 ## How does CORB "block" a response?

-When CORB decides that a response neds to be CORB-protected, it is modified as follows:
+When CORB decides that a response needs to be CORB-protected, it is modified as follows:

-* Response body is replaced wih an empy body.
+* Response body is replaced wih an empty body.
 * Response headers are reomved.

 ## Types of content protected by CORB